skillitzimberg/digital-clock/PLANNING.md

     - Use the current date object to get the formatted day of the week, month of the year, date, and year
     - Insert the current date into the DOM via the date id

+3. Display a static time in the required format
+    - Use an `h2` with `span`'s for the seconds, minutes, and hours
-3. Make the time in seconds dynamic
+4. Make the time in seconds dynamic
-4. Make the time in minutes dynamic
+5. Make the time in minutes dynamic
-5. Make the time in hours dynamic
+6. Make the time in hours dynamic

 ## Things I didn't plan for
 - Getting the ordinal indicator for the day.